unik-name/docs.unikname.network/docs/interacting-with-uns.md

 ### Use the SANDBOX, to test your developments, or to test new features

-The SANDBOX is a uns.network dedicated for testing, it's operated by some delegates of the community.
+The SANDBOX is a unikname.network dedicated for testing, it's operated by some delegates of the community.

 You can connect a node to the SANDBOX by configuring the CLI, SDK, and even a dedicated chain explorer.

 #### What can you do with the SANDBOX ?

 - Creating test accounts
-- Developing and testing applications for free (use the faucet to get SUNS tokens)
+- Developing and testing applications for free (use the faucet to get SUNIK tokens)
 - Testing existing applications against new releases or release candidates of <brand name="uns"/> Core

 Please note that **this network is ephemeral**, and may be reset anytime.
 Resets will be announced several days before the effective operation, so follow [announcements published on the unikname forum](https://forum.unikname.com/c/uns-network).

 #### SANDBOX faucet

-If you need SUNS tokens to test the <brand name="uns"/> features (creating your UNIK for example), you can ask for SUNS on [the unikname forum](https://forum.unikname.com/c/uns-network/faucet).
+If you need SUNIK tokens to test the <brand name="uns"/> features (creating your UNIKNAME for example), you can ask for SUNIK on [the unikname forum](https://forum.unikname.com/c/uns-network/faucet).
 Don't forget to provide your cryptoaccount address, created with [the <brand name="uns"/> CLI](cli.html#cryptoaccount-create) or [the desktop wallet](wallet) (it must start with a `S` letter, such as `SHxZ4PSU9uaDeEhsfinn8jCempbLwwyFQB`).

-You can also use [a community-managed faucet to receive SUNS](https://uns-faucet.rigwild.dev/).
+You can also use [a community-managed faucet to receive SUNIK](https://uns-faucet.rigwild.dev/).

 ### Legacy DEVNET network